beckmana/Flashcard-o-matic/README.md

 The Create Deck screen has the following features:

-* The path to this screen should be /decks/new.
+* The path to this screen is /decks/new.
 * There is a breadcrumb navigation bar with a link to home / followed by the text Create Deck (i.e., Home/Create Deck).
 A form is shown with the appropriate fields for creating a new deck.
 * The name field is an `<input>` field of type text.